North Massapequa, New York

 Education

-• Plainedge High School is located in North Massapequa and serves grades 9–12 as part of the Plainedge Union Free School District.
+• Plainedge High School is located in North Massapequa and is part of the Plainedge Union Free School District.

 Community & Local Life

-• The Town of Oyster Bay operates a North Massapequa Community Center, part of its network of community centers.
+• The Town of Oyster Bay operates the North Massapequa Community Center as part of its broader recreation and community-services network.
+Programs and hours may vary seasonally.

 Key Facts and Details